 ‘Local cod’ said the sign outside Paul’s Plaice, the only fishmonger left in Seaford, and then you go through the little chain-mail curtain into a shop that smells of the sea.

 Paul works alongside his brother and I’ve never worked out which one is actually Paul, although it’s been explained to me enough times.
-I just draw a blank.
 Perhaps my brain has discounted it because it needs to stay alert for ‘novelties’ such as an oncoming car or a mountain lion.
-Apparently this is what the brain does, it has this discounting mechanism which I read about in mad, brilliant novel Where’d you go Bernadette.
+Apparently this is what the brain does, it has this discounting mechanism which I read about in Where’d you go Bernadette.
 I have also discounted the sea which roars all through the day and night outside my window.
-Every day it lies there, a different colour, doing something slightly different with itself; occasionally it catches me and I notice it – a thin pencil line on the horizon or a big mushroom cloud of rain the same gunmetal grey as the waves, gulls flapping over a fishing boat like washing on a line, something suddenly surfacing – a snout? – and then going under.
+Every day it lies there, a different colour, doing something slightly different with itself.
+Occasionally it catches me and I notice it – a thin pencil line on the horizon or a big mushroom cloud of rain the same gunmetal grey as the waves, gulls flapping over a fishing boat like washing on a line, something suddenly surfacing – a snout? – and then going under.
 Then I forget.

 Cod in a bag

 With advice from Paul

 2 pieces of cod fillet, cut from the thick end (3 cm/1½ inches thick)